sniper-noob/log/README.md

 ### ✅ Recommendation

-To protect originality and maintain fair competition, logs should **not include `label` and `url`** for Twitter, Reddit, or YouTube content.
+To protect originality and maintain fair competition, logs should **not include `label` and `url`** for Twitter, Reddit, and YouTube content.

 Thanks.